 Item Status 1 Work in Yolo County's downtowns to again create a vibrant mix of appropriately scaled retail and other commercial services, new residential and employment opportunities, governmental services, restaurants, entertainment, and cultural/recreational opportunities.
-Ongoing.
+Ongong.
 Current emphasis in Esparto.
 2 Engage local chambers of commerce and other local organizations to ensure local revitalization momentum.
-Ongoing.
-3 Engage the development community to commit risk capital for attractive retail, office, industrial and residential uses.
+Ongoing 3 Engage the development community to commit risk capital for attractive retail, office, industrial and residential uses.
 Provide incentives through zoning, partnerships, and financing assistance.
-Ongoing.
-4 Encourage housing development in style and numbers appropriate to each community to provide a customer base for downtown commercial development and help local Community Service Districts and County Service Areas improve their economies of scale in operations.
-General Plan Update quantifies housing levels.
+Ongong 4 Encourage housing development in style and numbers appropriate to each community to provide a customer base for downtown commercial development and help local Community Service Districts and County Service Areas improve their economies of scale in operations.
+General Plan Update will quantify housing levels.
 5 Focus on creating local retail and entertainment, including specialty food stores, restaurants, farmers markets and lodging to meet local and visitor demand.
-Ongoing.
-6 Madison should develop attractive Highway 16 frontage that reflects its status as the gateway to the Capay Valley and the Casino.
-General Plan Land Use Map includes new development and ultimate relocation of the existing sewer ponds.
-7 Existing commercial and industrial zoning in small towns should be maintained, with the added flexibility of mixed use zoning where appropriate.
-DMX zoning in Esparto is pilot project.
+Ongoing 6 Madison should develop attractive Highway 16 frontage that reflects its status as the gateway to the Capay Valley and the Casino.
+General Plan Draft Land Use Map includes new development and relocation of the existing sewer ponds 7 Existing commercial and industrial zoning in small towns should be maintained, with the added flexibility of mixed use zoning where appropriate.
+DMX zoning in Esparto is pilot project, to be completed in 2008.
 8 Help promote Yolo County businesses by encouraging residents and employees to obtain their goods and services locally.
-Campaign could start in 2010/11.
-9 Optimize grant and other funding sources to increase the infrastructure capacity in our downtowns.
-Ongoing as staff capacity and funding sources permit. \$155K EDA grant project now being implemented.
+Campaign could start in 2009 9 Optimize grant and other funding sources to increase the infrastructure capacity in our downtowns.
+Ongoing as staff capacity and funding sources permit.
 10 Encourage the development of pedestrian-oriented and bicycle-oriented neighborhoods within and between Yolo County's downtowns Esparto's peripheral bike path is about 50 percent complete, and will be enhanced with the streetscape project.
 11 Use street corridor improvements as catalysts for economic revitalization.
-Phase I Esparto downtown streetscape is complete.
+Esparto downtown streetscape is a test case.

-12 Supplement private and public funds through use of Community Development Block Grants and other outside funding sources whenever possible to stimulate economic development in the County Ongoing as staff capacity and funding sources permit.
+Item Status 12 Supplement private and public funds through use of Community Development Block Grants and other outside funding sources whenever possible to stimulate economic development in the County Ongoing as staff capacity and funding sources permit.
 13 Where appropriate, consider establishing defined redevelopment Project Areas that can effectively use tax increment to encourage the revitalization of existing downtowns and neighborhoods An Esparto-Madison combined redevelopment project area is a near term possibility.
-Will wait until State stops raiding redevelopment funds.
 14 Encourage local businesses and community groups to form business investment districts, Main Street 6 programs, and local development corporations as local mechanisms for revitalization Esparto is current focus, working with Capay Valley Vision and New Seasons Development Corporation.
 15 Maintain an inventory of vacant and underutilized land designated for commercial and industrial uses.
 Target key underutilized or vacant parcels and buildings for rapid development and/or redevelopment.
-Inventory to be taken in 2010/11.
+Inventory to be taken as soon as General Plan Update is completed in 2009.
 16 Absent Redevelopment, consider establishing focused public investment areas where the County will take a more proactive role in providing basic infrastructure and assisting planned development.
 Consider as appropriate.
 Largest downtowns are good candidates.
-The Clarksburg Ag District is another.
 17 Streamline the development review process and fees to avoid unnecessary delays for targeted areas.
 Tools can include planned developments, specific plans, downtown overlays, historic overlays, etc. Ongoing as staff capacity and funding sources permit.
 18 Work actively with property owners in each community to create a balanced employment and housing.
-Will start now that General Plan is adopted and Specific Plan process is beginning.
+Will start as soon as new General Plan is adopted and Specific Plan process begins.